 "The Narn attack a Centauri colony, while Raiders attack transport ships.
 Talia Winters arrives at the station."

-On this day in 2000, Roughnecks: The Starship Troopers Chronicles aired an episode titled "Funeral for a Friend."
+On this day in 2000 (in the U.S.), Roughnecks: The Starship Troopers Chronicles aired an episode titled "Funeral for a Friend."
 According to our friends at TV.com, here's the plot summary:

 "S.I.C.O.N. has ordered that the Roughnecks be split up and placed with other units.
 The Roughnecks take on one last mission before they are separated and take Razak's ashes to a lake to be spread onto it at sunrise and they find Brutto and General Redwing waiting for them.
 All is not right however and now the Roughnecks are faced with a difficult situation."